INTERVIEW with Olivia Holland, Northern Ballet, June 2014

 When asked if she has a favourite among these, Olivia said:

 I’m pleased to have got the chance to do The Great Gatsby as it was very trend-setting.
 The new film had just been released which meant a lot of audiences could relate to the ballet.

 Olivia’s artwork depicts characters from many of these narrative ballets – will she produce pieces related to each production in the Northern Ballet repertoire?

-She said: “They get in contact on Twitter or through my website.
-It is lovely to meet them and people have said that the cards look nice online but are so much nicer in real life, which is good to hear.”
+People get in contact on Twitter or through my website.
+It is lovely to meet them and people have said that the cards look nice online but are so much nicer in real life, which is good to hear.

 Interest in Olivia’s artwork is sure to soar thanks to an appearance in this month’s edition of British Vogue magazine.